 Make Decorative Crystals to Fill a Vase with Borax

-Edited by Sarah Maloney, Eng, Maria, Alma
+Edited by Sarah Maloney, Eng, Maria, Alma and 1 other

 I have this really neat glass bowl shaped vase that I snagged at our local thrift store.
 It previously held our pet goldfish but since the demise of Ernie, it sat downstairs in the laundry room stuffed with used fabric softener sheets.
 I know it's wasting its potential so I decided that I would fill it with...something and then place flowers or something to put inside it.